inBeat/inbeat-website/content/top-influencers/tiktok/_index.md

 ---
-title: Top 10 TikTok Influencers In 2023
+title: Top 10 TikTok Influencers In 2024
 description: >-
-  Find top TikTok influencers in 2023.
+  Find top TikTok influencers in 2024.
 Most popular hashtags: #fyp #foryou #foryoupage #viral.
 platform: TikTok
-hits: 238691
+hits: 238913
-text_top: Analyze the top-rated TikTok influencers on inBeat.
+text_top: See the most popular TikTok influencers on inBeat.
-text_bottom: Our platform has 238691 TikTok influencers like this for you to work with.
+text_bottom: Our search engine aggregates 238913 TikTok influencers like this for you to collaborate.
 profiles:
   - username: "jakechamseddine"
     fullname: >-